celestiaorg/docs/developers/optimism.md

 ### Using a RaaS provider

-If you'd like to use a Rollups as a Service (RaaS) provider, you can do so by going to the [RaaS category](../../category/rollups-as-a-service/).
+If you'd like to use a Rollups as a Service (RaaS) provider, you can do so by going to the RaaS category in the menu.

 ## Build the testnet